Skip to content

-Prior to law school, Daniel earned his dual degree in physics and applied mathematics from the University of California, Berkeley.
-Daniel has research experience at the NASA Jet Propulsion Laboratory and the Lawrence Berkeley National Lab.
+Mr. Kiang earned his J.D. from the UCLA School of Law in 2015, where he was a founding member of the Intellectual Property Law Association and a member of the UCLA Moot Court Honors Program.
+Prior to law school, Mr. Kiang earned his bachelor’s degrees in physics and applied mathematics from the University of California, Berkeley.
+Mr. Kiang has research experience at the NASA Jet Propulsion Laboratory and the Lawrence Berkeley National Lab.

 University of California – Los Angeles – School of Law (UCLA), J.D., Founding Member, Intellectual Property Law Association at UCLA Member, Asian Pacific Islander Law Students Association